cloudfoundry/stratos/docs/developers-guide.md

    * To change the port from the default 4200, add `-- --port [new port number]`
    * To stop the automatic reload every time a resource changes add `-- --live-reload false`
    * To do both the above use `-- --live-reload false --port [new port number]`
 1. Navigate to `https://localhost:4200/`.
-The credentials to log in will be dependent on the Jet Stream the console points at.
+The credentials to log in will be dependent on the Jetstream the console points at.
 Please refer to the guides used when setting up the backend for more information

 ## Build